-While coronary heart disease is more likely to develop as we age, it also strikes younger women.
+While coronary heart disease is more likely to develop as we age, it can also strike younger women.
 For example, heart disease can happen in young women who have:

-Most women—a full 90%—have one or more risk factors for heart disease or stroke.
+Most women – 9 out of 10 – have one or more risk factors for heart disease or stroke.

 While there have been major advances in treating heart disease, women are less likely than men to receive potentially life-saving treatments.

 Women are less likely to receive early aspirin, beta blockers and other guideline-recommended therapies.